The very first tip for how to start writing a book is to have a plan.

 Step Six – Three or four-page plot synopsis.

-You will find many variations of these steps.
+You will find many variations of these stages.

-But the essence is that when you finish writing your plan, know will understand your story in detail before you start writing your book.
+But the essence is that when you finish writing your plan, you will understand your story and the main character’s conflict in detail before you start writing your book.

 If you are planning to write and publish a book, I highly recommend taking the time to prepare well before you begin.